GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 After training, the model is supposed to be able to predict the sound source location from unheard recordings resulting from new situations.
 The third and final aspect of the workflow consists of choosing the right *output strategy*.
 Grumiaux et al. @grumiaux_survey_2021 highlight the wide variety of possible choices in this matter.
-As noted previously, not all methods share the same capacities (@sec:active_ssl:background:variations).
+As noted previously, not all methods share the same capacities (@sec:ssl:background:variations).
 Some can handle the detection of multiple sources @he_joint_2018, @bross_multiple_2021 @woodruff_binaural_2012 while others are limited to single-source scenarios @perotin_crnn-based_2018 @hirvonen_classification_2015 @chakrabarty_broadband_2017.

 *Input data*